JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_zsfilter.rst

    "XHSLOP", "REAL", "1.2"
    "NLOCZSFILTER", "INTEGER", "3"

-* NZSFILTER : number of iterations of the spatial filter applied to smooth the orography over the whole domain (integer, 1 iteration removes the :math:`2\Delta x` signal, 50 % of the :math:`4\Delta x` signal, 25 % of the :math:`6\Delta x` signal, etc...).
+* :code:`NZSFILTER` : number of iterations of the spatial filter applied to smooth the orography over the whole domain (integer, 1 iteration removes the :math:`2\Delta x` signal, 50 % of the :math:`4\Delta x` signal, 25 % of the :math:`6\Delta x` signal, etc...).

 .. note::